Toxoplasmosis is caused by a parasite that lives and multiplies in cats.

 To determine whether a fetus has been infected, a doctor can take a sample of the fluid around the fetus (amniotic fluid) and test it for antibodies to the parasite and for the parasite's genetic material (DNA).
 The test, a procedure called amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more , is usually done after the 14th week of pregnancy.

 In some states, the infection is found in seemingly healthy newborns during routine newborn screening tests using a dried blood spot.
 If doctors suspect a newborn is infected, they test the blood and the fluid that surrounds the brain and spinal cord (spinal fluid).
 To obtain spinal fluid, doctors do a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture).
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture).
 Other body fluids and the placenta may also be tested.
 Doctors do imaging tests, such as computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI), of the brain to look for abnormalities typical of toxoplasmosis.
 Newborns are also given a thorough eye examination by an ophthalmologist (a medical doctor who specializes in the evaluation and treatment of all types of eye disorders) and hearing tests.

 Some children have a severe infection and die early, whereas others survive but have long-term neurologic problems.
 Occasionally, neurologic problems (such as intellectual disability Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more , deafness Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more , and seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
 When older infants or young children have seizures, they often... read more ) or eye problems such as chorioretinitis, develop years later in children who appeared normal at birth.
 Therefore, children with congenital toxoplasmosis should be closely monitored by doctors beyond infancy.